codejoncode/crypto-dashboard/README.md

 **Settings Page with Intro greeting**

-[ ] Greeting the user on first visit, asking them to choose their favorites
+-[] Greeting the user on first visit, asking them to choose their favorites

-[ ]Providing a default 5 coins as favorites & a complete list of all coins
+-[]Providing a default 5 coins as favorites & a complete list of all coins

 [ ]Searching for coins with fuzzy search